How does the road to ACL injury recovery vary from amateur athlete to elite-level pro?

 But the dreaded ACL tear is not just confined to those participating at the highest level, and quite often, it is the biggest injury setback an athlete can face.

 The average return to play for a Premier League footballer since 2010 is around nine months or 267 days, to be more precise.
-However, according to Dr Matthew Provencher, MD, the disparity between those returning to sport professionally and your recreational athlete is not as stark as you might expect.
+However, according to Dr Matthew Provencher MD, a world leading expert on ACL injury, the disparity between those returning to sport professionally and your recreational athlete is not as stark as you might expect.

 Yes, money flows freely into elite-level sport, and the gap between privileged pro and weekend warrior is widening at a startling rate.
 Nowhere is this more pronounced than in the medical department.
 No expense is spared in the construction of sparkling, space-age facilities for world-class athletes.